ChiragKottary/mcp_ibmi/frontend/README.md

-# IBM i Building Supply Chatbot Frontend
+# Build-Mate Chatbot Frontend

-An Angular-based chatbot interface that connects to your MCP (Model Context Protocol) server and integrates with Claude AI to provide natural language querying capabilities for your IBM i Building Supply system.
+An Angular-based chatbot interface that connects to your MCP (Model Context Protocol) server and integrates with Claude AI to provide natural language querying capabilities for your Build-Mate system.

 ## Features